 The Licensee shall investigate the possible reuse of available treated municipal and county effluent, and other potential-sources of water (such as deeper aquifer water) as cooling pond makeup in order to reduce the use of potable ground water.
 The Licensee shall investigate alternative methods to reduce the amount of potable water needed for use as cooling pond makeup water, such as, but not limited to conservation and treatment/ use of lower quality water.
 The investigation shall include all municipal and county sewage treatment facilities within Polk County.
 As a goal, the Licensee shall seek to develop and implement a program to maximize the use of alternative water sources.
 The results of the investigation and compliance shall be included in each supplemental application.

-In subsequent applications for this site, if technically and economically feasible, the Licensee shall incorporate reuse of treated effluent or alternative lower quality water sources into its design.
-It is the intent that to the extent that it is technically and economically feasible, the Licensee shall in subsequent applications include in its design that reuse/alternative water sources shall constitute an increasing proportion of the Licensee total cooling water makeup requirements.
+In subsequent applications for this site, if technically and economically Feasible, the Licensee shall incorporate reuse of treated effluent or alternative lower quality water sources into its design.
+It is the intent that to the extent that it is technically and economically Feasible, the Licensee shall in subsequent applications include in its design that reuse/alternative water sources shall constitute an increasing proportion of the Licensee total cooling water makeup requirements.

 [CUP 92-06 Condition No. 23.
 Polk Comprehensive Plan Policy 2.306-Bl, 2.306-B2, and 3.105D-2]